5G-ERA/middleware/CONTRIBUTING.md

 This document describes the functionality needed to run and contribute to the 5G-ERA Middleware repository.
 This document assumes the machine is configured with the instructions in the [ENVIRONMENT.md](ENVIRONMENT.md) file.

+## Features and Bugs

+If you stumble upon a bug or would like to propose a new feature or functionality, please create the new issue and describe it in detail.

 ## Development Environment configuration

 The Middleware application is designed to be built around the Visual Studio 2022 installation utilizing the docker-compose support for the testing in the local development environment.